 “Lagging achievement evidenced as early as fourth grade appears to be a powerful predictor of rates of high school and college graduation, as well as lifetime earnings.”McKinsey and Company (2009) The Economic Impact of the Achievement Gap in America’s Schools

-Years learning disparity in reading and math between 4th graders growing up in poverty and their higher-income peers
+Year gap in reading—and 1.5 year gap in math—between 4th graders growing up in poverty and their higher-income peers

-Years learning disparity in reading and math between 8th graders growing up in poverty and their higher-income peers
+Year gap in reading—and more than three year gap in math—between 8th graders growing up in poverty and their higher-income peers

 Our Enduring Hope